 BFA – The Julliard School

 Dr. Yoav Kaddar is a professor of dance at WVU.
-He is the current director of the WVU Dance Program, the founder and director of the WVU Summer Dance Academy, the president and founding member of the WV Dance Education Organization and was recently elected as the next president of the National Dance Education Organization (NDEO).
+He is the current director of the WVU Dance Program, the founder and director of the WVU Summer Dance Academy, and founding member of the WV Dance Education Organization and is the president of the National Dance Education Organization (NDEO).

 He currently serves on the board of directors of NDEO and has previously served on the board of directors of the American College Dance Association (ACDA).
 He is the faculty advisor and chair of the WVU Rhodes Scholar Selection Committee, serves on the WVU Fulbright Advisory Committee and was appointed several times to serve on the US Scholar as well as the Student Fulbright National Screening Committees.
 He is a Fulbright Scholar in his own right.

 Dr. Kaddar is the recipient of the Martha Hill Award for Outstanding Achievement and Leadership in Dance from the Juilliard School.
 He recently is a recipient of the WVU Outstanding Faculty/Staff Advisor – Lifetime Achievement Award and most recently the WVU Office of Global Affairs Virtual Exchange Award.
 He has been invited to serve on the New York State Foundation of the Arts Choreography Panel, the National Society of Arts and Letters dance competition and the Pennsylvania Dance Masters scholarship auditions.